-Editor’s note: We caught up with Muhammed Juliansyah Pratama, the e-mail and push notification lead for Bukalapak, one of Indonesia’s biggest e-commerce platforms, to know how Bukalapak is using marketing automation to improve their marketing campaigns and make it more personalized.
+Editor’s note: We caught up with Muhammad Juliansyah Pratama, the e-mail and push notification lead for Bukalapak, one of Indonesia’s biggest e-commerce platforms, to know how Bukalapak is using marketing automation to improve their marketing campaigns and make it more personalized.

 Marketer Spotlight series covers opinions and advice from marketing leaders and influencers on the industry challenges, trends, and best practices.